 Anti-Judaism, or the controversial term coined in the 1870s by Wilhelm Marr, Antisemitism, is one of the most complex and, at times, perplexing forms of hatred.
 It spans history, infecting different societies, religious and philosophical movements, and even civilizations.

-This seminar series, co-sponsored with the Institute for the Study of Global Antisemitism and Policy, aims to explore this subject matter in a comprehensive, interdisciplinary framework from an array of approaches and perspectives as well as regional contexts.
+These seminar series aims to explore this subject matter in a comprehensive, interdisciplinary framework from an array of approaches and perspectives as well as regional contexts.
 Eminent scholars and researchers are invited to present seminar papers in an informal setting.
-To enhance the level of discussion, papers will be made available online one week prior to the seminar.

 Click on a location to view a full seminar schedule.